nedkodimitrov/cs50w-music/README.md

 * DELETE /api/albums/{id}/
 Delete a specific album.

+* POST /api/albums/{id}/request_artist/
+Request to add an artist to the list of artists associated with an album.

-* POST /api/albums/{id}/manage_artists/
+* POST /api/albums/{id}/confirm_artist/
-Add an artist to the list of artists associated with an album.
+Confirm to be added as an artist to the list of artists associated with an album.

-* DELETE /api/albums/{id}/manage_artists/
+* DELETE /api/albums/{id}/remove_artist/
-Remove an artist from the list of artists associated with an album.
+Remove current user from the list of artists associated with an album.

 ### Song Endpoints
 * GET /api/songs/